ersinev/tapi/README.md

 For the design, I used Material UI to create a clean and responsive interface.
 I also used LottieFiles to add some animations and visual interest to the application.

-To give users feedback on their actions, I used React-Toastify to display success and error messages when a post is created, updated, or deleted.
+To give users feedback on their actions, I used React-Toastify to display success and error messages when a post is created and updated.

 Finally, to persist data even after the user closes the application, I used localStorage as a simple database solution.